Phoenicia Hotel Beirut: History

-The hotel became a battlefield in the Lebanese Civil War in 1975–6, during fighting known as the Battle of the Hotels, and was left a burnt-out ruin.
+The hotel became a battlefield in the Lebanese Civil War in 1975–6, during fighting known as the Battle of the Hotels between the Lebanese National Movement and the Lebanese Front, and was left a burnt-out ruin.
 It was abandoned for nearly twenty-five years until the late 1990s, when Mazen and Marwan Salha, Najib Salha's sons and members of the board of directors of SGHL, decided to restore the hotel.

 It reopened on 22 March 2000, as the Phoenicia Inter-Continental Beirut, following a $100 million restoration project to designs by architects Hellmuth, Obata + Kassabaum.
 Inter-Continental Hotels was reorganized as InterContinental Hotels Group in 2003, and the hotel's name was modified slightly, losing the hyphen and becoming the Phoenicia InterContinental Beirut.
 In July 2003, a third tower, the Phoenicia Residence, consisting of 35 luxury apartments, was opened.
 The Phoenicia was damaged in the 2005 bombing assassination of Rafik Hariri in the street out front and closed for three months for repairs.
 In 2011, it underwent a US$50 million revamp that coincided with its 50-year anniversary.
 In 2012, it was rebranded as the Phoenicia Hotel Beirut, dropping the use of the InterContinental name, though it remained a part of the worldwide chain.

 The hotel closed on 5 August 2020, due to damage from the 2020 Beirut explosion the previous day.
 The Phoenicia Residences tower, containing 35 luxury apartments, reopened in July 2022.
 The hotel reopened on 3 October 2022 as InterContinental Phoenicia Beirut, with 193 rooms in the original 1961 Phoenician tower, as well as the hotel's restaurants and banquet facilities.
-The 1968 Roman Tower, with 253 rooms, will reopen in mid-2023.
 On the occasion of the grand reopening, Mazen and Marwan Salha were awarded the National Order of the Cedar, the highest state order in Lebanon, by Prime Minister Najib Mikati.
+The 1968 Roman Tower, with 253 rooms, reopened in June 2023.

-Art Collection
+Art collection

 When the Phoenicia celebrated its 50th anniversary, it revealed a collection of contemporary art, featuring works of Howard Hodgkin, Sam Francis, Jan Dibbets, Andy Goldsworthy, Paul Morrison and a Mud Circle by Richard Long.